In crisis? Mental health services are available 24/7 by calling 204-482-5419 or 1-866-427-8628

 Consent

-While you are in hospital, you may be asked to sign a consent form for a specific procedure and/or surgery.
+If you have not already done so, you will be asked to sign a consent form for a specific procedure and/or surgery.
 Before signing a consent form, you should be given information on the procedure and understand:

 • The purpose of the procedure